Methuen Post-Divorce Modification Attorneys

 At DiBella Law Offices, P.C., we help our clients throughout the state bring contempt proceedings in court to force parents to make payments.
 A parent found in contempt of a support agreement is subject to jail time and fines.
 These are not easy choices for our clients to make, but we make sure that their children’s interests are protected.

-- Massachusetts Law about Modifications of Divorce, Child Support and other Family Law Judgments and Orders
+- Massachusetts Law About Modifications of Family Law Judgments and Orders